david-pitre-csiq/PowerShell-Scripts/Set-LmCompatibilityLevel/README.md

   View the current status of the mitigation without making changes, including decoded meaning of each level.

 - **Accurate Registry Handling**
-  Uses .NET registry APIs to ensure consistent behavior regardless of PowerShell host bitness.
+  Uses .NET registry APIs to ensure consistent behaviour regardless of PowerShell host bitness.

 - **Logging & Error Handling**
   Detailed logging and clear error messages for auditability and troubleshooting.